MicrosoftDocs/azure-ai-docs/articles/machine-learning/prompt-flow/how-to-evaluate-semantic-kernel.md

 ## Prerequisites

-- Before you start developing the flow, you must install the [Semantic Kernel package](/semantic-kernel/get-started/quick-start-guide/?toc=%2Fsemantic-kernel%2Ftoc.json&tabs=python) in your *requirements.txt* for the executor.
-For more information, see [How to manage compute session](how-to-manage-compute-session.md).
+- Before you start developing the flow, you must add the [Semantic Kernel package](/semantic-kernel/get-started/quick-start-guide/?toc=%2Fsemantic-kernel%2Ftoc.json&tabs=python) to your *requirements.txt* for the executor to install.
+For more information, see [Manage prompt flow compute session](how-to-manage-compute-session.md).

 - To use Semantic Kernel to consume Azure OpenAI or OpenAI resources in a prompt flow, you must create a custom connection.

-  1. Obtain the keys you specified for the resources in environment variables or in an *.env* file.
+  1. Obtain the keys you specified for the resources in environment variables or an *.env* file.

   1. Select **Create** from the **Connection** tab on the Azure Machine Learning studio **Prompt flow** page, and select **Custom** provider.